purpleposeidon/1/README.md

 Can the shell be made accessible to the masses?

 [FIXME: How is the shell supposed to actually see this data?
-Capturing stdout if there's a `--help` seems bad.
+Capturing stdout just in case there's a `--help` seems bad.
 Maybe there's a shell builtin, `study my-command --help`]

 ## The Web
 If you don't find the open web to be offensive & bad, you must be new here.

-Explore the 1nternet with `netcat`!
+In the future, we can explore the 1nternet with `netcat`!

 ## Emacs
 (Note: I don't use emacs, nor do I know it very well.)